 - SEK 125,000 (2015: -) to the Chairman of the GRC Committee and SEK 75,000 (2015: -) to the other two members.

 The Board has informed the Nomination Committee that it wishes to disband the Board's Investment Committee in favor of involving the entire Board in the company's capital allocation decisions, and further to form a GRC Committee with specific responsibilities within the areas of Governance, Risk and Compliance.

 The Nomination Committee proposes that the auditor shall be paid in accordance with approved invoices.

-Approval of the procedure of the Nomination Committee (item16)
+Approval of the procedure of the Nomination Committee (item17)

-The Nomination Committee is appointed for a term of office commencing at the time of its formation in September 2015 and ending when a new Nomination Committee is formed.
-If a member resigns during the Committee term, the Nomination Committee can choose to appoint a new member.
-The shareholder that appointed the resigning member shall be asked to appoint a new member, provided that the shareholder still is one of the largest shareholders in the company.
-If that shareholder declines participation on the Nomination Committee, the Committee can choose to ask the next largest qualified shareholder to participate.
-In the event of changes to the ownership structure of the company, the Committee can choose to change its composition in order to ensure that the Committee reflects the ownership of the company.
-However, unless there are special circumstances, the composition of the Nomination Committee may remain unchanged following changes in the ownership structure of the company that are either minor or occur less than three months prior to the 2016 Annual General Meeting.
-In all cases, the Nomination Committee shall consist of at least three members.
+The Nomination Committee is appointed for a term of office commencing at the time of its formation in September 2016 and ending when a new Nomination Committee is formed.
+If a member resigns during the Committee term, the Nomination Committee may choose to appoint a new member.
+The shareholder that appointed the resigning member shall in such case be asked to appoint a new member, provided that the shareholder still is one of the largest shareholders in the company.
+If that shareholder declines participation on the Nomination Committee, the Committee may choose to ask the next largest shareholder to participate.
+In the event of changes to the ownership structure of the company, the Committee may choose to amend its composition in order to ensure that the Committee appropriately reflects the ownership of the company.
+However, unless there are special circumstances, the composition of the Nomination Committee may remain unchanged following changes in the ownership structure of the company that are either minor or occur less than three months prior to the 2017 Annual General Meeting.

 The Nomination Committee shall have the right to upon request receive personnel resources such as secretarial services from the company, and to charge the company with costs for recruitment consultants and related travel if deemed necessary.